rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 ### DebugButtonsEnabled
 When enabled, a set of controls useful for development and debugging purposes will be present in the interface.

+>Note: When debug buttons are enabled, [Gestures](../api/Gesture) will not function as expected.

 **Possible Values**

 * 0 - Disabled